Coherence in resonance fluorescence

-where $p_0$ and $p_1$ represent the TLE's ground- and excited-state quasi-populations ($p_0 + p_1 = 1$), respectively. $|0\rangle_t|e\rangle_t$ means the TLE occupying its excited state has not spontaneously emitted at time $t$, while $|1\rangle_t|g\rangle_t$ indicates emission of a photon has just taken place with the TLE having returned to the ground state $|g\rangle_t$.
-We clarify that $\ket{0}_t$ and $\ket{1}_t$ here shall not be mistaken as cavity photons as in a Jaynes-Cummings-like model~\cite{Steck2023,fox_quantum_2006,grynberg_introduction_2010}.
-States $\ket{0}_t\ket{e}_t$ and $\ket{1}_t\ket{g}_t$ are connected only via spontaneous emission, and $\ket{1}_t$ represents a spontaneously emitted photon into temporal mode $t$ contributing to the RF.
-By definition, $\ket{1}_t$ is a broadband photon with bandwidth governed by the TLE's dephasing time $T_2$.
-Below, we show how the entanglement can transfer partially its coherence to the RF using two-path interference.
+where $\sqrt{p_0}$ and $\sqrt{p_1}$ represent the \zy{magnitudes of the quantum probability amplitudes} ($p_0 + p_1 = 1$).
+Here, $|0\rangle_t|e\rangle_t$ means the \zy{TLE} occupying its excited state has not spontaneously emitted at time $t$, while $|1\rangle_t|g\rangle_t$ indicates emission of a photon has just taken place with the \zy{TLE} having returned to its ground state $|g\rangle_t$.
+States $\ket{0}_t\ket{e}_t$ and $\ket{1}_t\ket{g}_t$ are connected only via spontaneous emission, and $\ket{1}_t$ represents a spontaneously emitted photon at $t$ contributing to the RF.
+By definition, $\ket{1}_t$ is a broadband photon with bandwidth governed by the TLE's dephasing time $T_2$. \zy{The state $\frac{\ket{0}_t\ket{e}_t + \ket{1}_t \ket{g}_t}{\sqrt{2}}$ implies that, } at any given instant of time, it is not possible to know whether spontaneous emission has taken place or the TLE remains at its excited state $\ket{e}$ prior to detection of a photon.
+However, once an RF photon is detected, we know for sure that spontaneous emission had taken place and the TLE returned to its ground state $|g\rangle$ at the corresponding \zy{instant} of time.
+An immediate detection of a second photon is prevented because the TLE requires time to be repopulated.
+This leads naturally to photon anti-bunching.